FuryanRasta/coven/docs/features/service.md

 }
 ```

-Providers can opt to accept tokens other than `petri` for their services, e.g., `0.03link`.
+Providers can opt to accept tokens other than `coven` for their services, e.g., `0.03link`.
 Price is a factor that consumers will consider when picking from a number of providers that offer the same service.

 ### Deposit